gregjohnsonbiometrics/biometrics.utilities/README.md

 - `dom_height` = dominant height (scalar)
 - `imperial_units` = boolean where TRUE is imperial, FALSE is metric

 `relative_spacing` computes Wilson's Relative Spacing[^7].
 It is defined as the average tree spacing relative to dominant height.
+Smaller values indicate more crowding or inter-tree competition.

 `relative_spacing` returns a scalar with the spacing as a fraction of dominant height.